Germany agrees 200 bln euro package to shield against surging energy prices | Headlines

 Germany agrees 200 bln euro package to shield against surging energy prices

-German Chancellor Olaf Scholz set out a 200 billion euro ($194 billion) "defensive shield" on Thursday to protect companies and consumers against the impact of soaring energy prices.
-To this end, we are setting up a large defensive shield," said Scholz, outlining the package.
+German Chancellor Olaf Scholz set out a 200 billion euro ($194 billion) "defensive shield", including a gas price brake and a cut in sales tax for the fuel, to protect companies and households from the impact of soaring energy prices.

 - Country: